ublk-org/ublksrv/qcow2/STATUS.rst

 nested calling, it is a bit hard to use.
 If this area can be improved without hurting performance, it will help much on building new ublk target/backend.

+MQ support, and one problem is still related with coroutine, where more than one per-queue pthread may wait for one single event, which is usually done in one single queue/pthread.